-Options has said it chose to stop accepting business from Cape Verde4 Life as a result of a business decision to stop accepting introductions from unregulated introducers.
+Options has said it chose to stop accepting business from CV4L as a result of a business decision to stop accepting introductions from unregulated introducers generally.
 It must follow that the decision was not made as a result of the assessment made based on the proforma.
-I conclude from this that Options either decided to continue to accept business based on that assessment, or it failed to complete its due diligence assessment and so just continued to accept business from Cape Verde4 Life by default until it made its business decision relating to all unregulated introducers.
+I conclude from this, that Options either decided to continue to accept business based on that assessment, or it failed to complete its due diligence assessment and so just continued to accept business from CV4L by default until it made its business decision relating to all unregulated introducers.

-Whatever the reason, I have considered the contents of the proforma and whether it was reasonable to accept business from Cape Verde4 Life in light of the assessment it should reasonably have made based on that proforma (and as I explained above, an assessment or one essentially similar to it that Options should have made before it accepted any introductions from Cape Verde4 Life).
+Whatever the reason, I have considered the contents of the proforma and whether it was reasonable to continue to accept business from CV4L in the light of the assessment it should reasonably have made based on that proforma.

-The introducer assessment proforma form uses a red, amber, green system for grading the information provided by a potential (or in the case of Cape Verde4 Life, an actual) introducer.
-Green equates to what Options called low risk, amber to medium risk and red to high risk.
+The introducer assessment proforma form used a red, amber, and green system for grading the information provided by a potential (or in the case of CV4L, an actual) introducer.
+Green equated to what Options called low risk, amber to medium risk and red to high risk.

-The form has three sections:
+The form had three sections:

-- o company personnel and advice
+- company personnel and advice

-- o client profile
+- client profile

 - investment

-And at the end of the form it says:
+And the end of the form said: